 The FCA had previously published only a short summary, which omits the findings that management knew or should have known about the widespread mistreatment of clients.

-FCA chief said last month he would publish the report once the FCA had finished its investigation and given those criticised a chance to respond.
+FCA chief said last month he would publish the report once the FCA had finished its investigation and given those criticized a chance to respond.

 Its publication will turn up the heat on former RBS/GRG bosses.

 The FCA has said its investigation is almost complete and a decision on whether to take action could be announced within weeks. - 11th February 2018 This is Money News

 FCA given deadline to publish RBS report - RBS's restructuring arm is accused of intentionally pushing small businesses towards failure to pick up their assets cheaply.
 The City watchdog has been given a deadline to publish its report into RBS's controversial Global Restructuring Group.

-The Financial Conduct Authority (FCA) has been criticised for delaying the release of the report, which looks into allegations that the bank - still more than 70% taxpayer owned - mistreated small business customers.
-Only a summary has been published so far, although the full version has been leaked to the media and some MPs.
+The Financial Conduct Authority (FCA) has been criticized for delaying the release of the report, which looks into allegations that the bank - still more than 70% taxpayer owned - mistreated small business customers.
+Only a summary has been published so far, although the full version has been leaked to the media and some MP's.

 Treasury Select Committee chair Nicky Morgan has called on the FCA chief executive, to publish the report or send a full copy to the committee by 16 February.
 Mrs Morgan said: "A version of the report is in the hands of third parties, it has been selectively reported by the media, and it may enter the public domain at any time.

 "The FCA has lost control over the timing or content of further public disclosures from it.
 "For these reasons, the committee has requested that the FCA publish the final definitive version of the report, or send it to the committee, by Friday 16 February.

 The FCA is also conducting a further investigation into RBS, which the FCA described as "well advanced" and weeks away from a conclusion. - 7th February 2018 Sky News